The Hootsuite CEO’s Social Media Account was Hacked. Will You Be Next?

 Beware of Scams

-According to CNN Money, phishing attempts on social media networks like Twitter, Instagram, Facebook, and LinkedIn has increased by 150 percent over the past year.
+According to CNN Money, phishing attempts on social media networks like Twitter, Instagram, Facebook, and LinkedIn have increased by 150 percent over the past year.
 Fake online contests, fake comments on popular accounts, and fake advertisements are some of the top ways accounts are being hacked via scamming.

 Hackers can even access your financial information and steal your identity if you are careless about where you provide sensitive information.
 The most important thing to remember if your account is hacked is that time is of the essence.